jobsearch-works/.github/profile/README.md

-# 🌟 JobSearch.Works – AI-Powered Job Search Solutions 🚀
+# 🌟 JobSearch.Works – AI-Powered Job Search Agent 🚀

-**JobSearch.Works** is a pioneering startup dedicated to revolutionizing the job search process with AI-powered automation.
+**JobSearch.Works** is a pioneering startup dedicated to revolutionizing the job search and application process with AI-powered automation.
 Our mission is to help job seekers **land jobs faster** by leveraging AI to:
 ✅ **Match job opportunities** from multiple sources
 ✅ **Generate AI-powered resumes & cover letters**
 ✅ **Answer job application questions automatically**